golemfactory/golem-docs/src/pages/docs/creators/javascript/react/getting-started.md

 ---
-title: Get started with the React SDK
+title: React SDK Guide - Installation, Configuration, and Usage
-description: Get started with the React SDK
+description: Comprehensive guide to installing and configuring the React SDK for Golem, including prerequisites, installation steps, and a practical example to connect with Yagna.
 type: Introduction
 ---